MrLixm/katana-tools-lxm/src/instancing/kui/README.md

 ## About

+The code use Lua tables that cannot store more than 2^27 (134 million) values.
+I hope you never reach this amount of values. (something like 44mi points with XYZ values).

 When the `$rotation` token is declared, it is always converted to individuals `$rotationX/Y/Z` attributes.
 These new attributes also specify the axis which is assumed to be by default :